“My salad days. When I was green in judgment, cold in blood.” Anthony & Cleopatra, William Shakespeare.

 Being far from home for long periods of time meant that the longing for standard European fare, when it was not readily available locally, became overpowering.
 Expatriates flocked to the French supermarket in Accra, Ghana, once the rumour mill had announced the arrival of Golden Delicious apples.
 That joy of the first crisp bite, apple juice running down my chin, still remains with me and I find it difficult not to have apples in the fridge even if their carbon footprints have tramped halfway across the world.

-But for me, the most memorable salad of all is one I found on the easternmost coast of Spain, about an hour’s drive south of the French border.
+But for me, the most memorable salad of all is one I came across on the easternmost coast of Spain, about an hour’s drive south of the French border.
 Early in the years of the new Millennium, I had one of those hare-brained ideas of buying a holiday home somewhere along the southern coast of France.
 Combining it with a business trip to Barcelona, I picked up a car and drove in explorative hops all the way along the coast to Monaco on the eastern end of France.

 As the light started to fade, two hours out of Barcelona, I made the decision to stop in Cadaques.
 The road to this small town, surrounded by the arid but beautiful Cap de Creus national park, was long and winding.
 The next day this pretty town, snuggled into the hill, begged to be explored.